xso4/vndb-mirror/api-kana.md

 This information does not change very often and can safely be used for code generation or dynamic API introspection.

+The `url_format` attribute of external links is purely informational and should not be used to construct URLs.
+The API has custom URL formatting rules for various sites that may not match this `url_format`.

 ## GET /stats

 Returns a few overall database statistics.